aauthorss/CAADataset/README.md

 If you use the dataset, please cite this paper:
-CAA: A Multimodal Dataset for Classroom Atmosphere Assessment in Real-world Situations.
+A Classroom Atmosphere Assessment Approach Based on a New Multimodal Assessment Dataset in Real-world Situations.